5jt/dyalog-cookbook/manuscript/05_logging.md

 * We could have written `A.WriteUtf8File target ({⍺,',',⍕⍵}/⊃{⍺(+/⍵)}⌸/↓[1]tbl)`, avoiding the local variable `lines`.
 We didn't because this variable might be very helpful in case something goes wrong and we need to trace through the `TxtToCsv` function.

-* Note that we do not pass `MyLogger` as an argument to `TxtToCsv`.
-We could, and some would say we should.
+* Note that `MyLogger` is a global variable, rather than being passed as an argument to `TxtToCsv`.
 We will discuss this issue in detail in the "Configuration settings" chapter.

 Finally we change `Version`: